GridProtectionAlliance/SIMProx/README.md

 | Oracle |  Data Source=tnsName; User ID=schemaUserName; Password=schemaPassword | AssemblyName={Oracle.DataAccess, Version=2.112.2.0, Culture=neutral, PublicKeyToken=89b483f429c47342}; ConnectionType=Oracle.DataAccess.Client.OracleConnection; AdapterType=Oracle.DataAccess.Client.OracleDataAdapter |
 | SQLite |  Data Source=databaseName.db; Version=3; Foreign Keys=True; FailIfMissing=True | AssemblyName={System.Data.SQLite, Version=1.0.109.0, Culture=neutral, PublicKeyToken=db937bc2d44ff139}; ConnectionType=System.Data.SQLite.SQLiteConnection; AdapterType=System.Data.SQLite.SQLiteDataAdapter |

 Database operation expressions are configurable as SQL statements using the `DatabaseCommand` setting.
 You can set this value to something like `INSERT INTO StatusLog(Source,Type,Message) VALUES({0},{1},{2})` -- or -- for a database stored procedure, something like `sp_LogEvent`.
-You should also make sure the `DatabaseCommandTemplate` is defined properly for the parameters in the `DatabaseCommand` setting, e.g.: `{EventType},'{Flow}','{Description}'`.
+You should also make sure the `DatabaseCommandTemplate` is defined properly for the parameters in the `DatabaseCommand` setting, e.g.: `'{EventType},{Flow},'{Description}'`.
 Note that template values for the `DatabaseCommandTemplate` come directly from mappings in the primary XML configuration file as defined in the `ConfigFileName` setting, see the [Example Config File](#example-config-file) below.

 > Always click the `Save` button after making any changes as this operation updates the record in the configuration database.